-Gasoline, which is called gas or petrol, depending on where you are, is a transparent & highly volatile flammable liquid.
-Gasoline is a petroleum product.
-Gasoline became the fuel of choice for automobile makers fuel because of its high energy combustion as well as it’s ability to blend perfectly with air in an automobiles carburetor or other similar fuel intake system.
+Gasoline became the fuel of choice for automobile makers fuel because of its high energy combustion as well as its ability to blend perfectly with air in an automobiles carburetor or other similar fuel intake system.

 Gasoline is mainly comprised of organic compounds that are obtained by distillation of the natural product, petroleum.
 It is then enhanced with a variety of different additives.
 Gasoline is also commonly used as a solvent for fats and oils.